Staacks/gbinterceptor/case/README.md

 # GB Interceptor Case

 These are the design files for the 3d printed case for the GB Interceptor.
-See the build guide in the main Readme for details.
+See the [build guide](https://github.com/Staacks/gbinterceptor/wiki/Build-guide) and the [Case guides](https://github.com/Staacks/gbinterceptor/wiki#case-options) in the main Readme for details.

 # Important note about the break-out extension board